 A Japanese company has made a portable robot that feeds runners

-There are many foods and preparations that help the runner when he goes out to practice a little running or runs a marathon.
+Some foods and preparations help the runner when he goes out to practice a little running or runs a marathon.
 From classic bananas to drinks with mineral salts.

 Kagome , the largest seller of tomato juice and ketchup in Japan, is convinced that tomatoes can improve the performance of runners by providing nutrients and water that quench thirst and recover minerals lost through sweat.
 For this, he has manufactured Tomatan, a robot that feeds you while you run.